Impact-Site-Verification: 20d348a4-134d-4fc5-af22-53bbab90616d

 Practical setup checklist

-1. Confirm your exact cell model and read the manufacturer's recommended limits.
+1. Confirm your exact cell model and read manufacturer min/max voltage and temperature limits.

 2. Enter charge/discharge temperature limits before voltage tuning.

-3. Set alarm thresholds first, then cutoff thresholds, then release values.
+3. Set alarm thresholds first, then cutoff thresholds, then release (hysteresis) values.

 4. Verify discharge current limits against inverter continuous and surge demand.

-5. Test one controlled charge/discharge cycle while logging cell voltages.
+5. Run one controlled charge/discharge cycle while logging per-cell voltages.

-6. Save a backup of the final BMS profile so you can recover quickly later.
+6. Save a backup of the final BMS profile (photo, export file, or screenshot set).

 FAQs